 Belgium is centrally located within the European power system.
-It is one of the smallest countries in Europe at only ~30 thousand km2 [69].
-It also has one of the highest population densities of any European nation at 382 people per km2 [70] The total power consumed in Belgium was 81 billion kWh annually as of 2023 [71].
+It is one of the smallest countries in Europe at only ~30 thousand km [69].
+It also has one of the highest population densities of any European nation at 382 people per km [70] The total power consumed in Belgium was 81 billion kWh annually as of 2023 [71].
 Consequently, the Belgian power system supports considerable transfers of power.
 This power not only supplies local loads but serves to transfer power between the surrounding regions.
 This situation is similar to the power systems of southern Oregon and northern California that facilitate large transfers of power between the generation centers in the north and the load centers in the south.
 Combined with the planned closure of all nuclear plants in the country by 2025, the Belgian transmission utility Elia saw a need to double the capacity of the existing 380-kV transmission system beginning in 2013 [72].
 This utility already had some experience with advanced conductors having installed ACCC for the first time in 2009.
 The project began in 2013 with the use of an ACCC conductor on a 19-mile stretch of line.
 Between 2015 and 2017, the utility installed another 14 miles of advanced conductors including ACCC as well as the Lo-Sag ACPR conductor produced by the French company Nexans [73].
-ACPR is similar to ACCC or TS conductor in design but features Z-shaped conductor strands designed to minimize wind loading and is not sold in the U.S. See the section on Brazil below for more information about ACPR conductor.
-Elia also installed an additional 71 miles of advanced conductors between 2017 and 2022, including a river crossing that used specialized ZTACSR, a type of ACSR that uses a hightemperature aluminum alloy.
+ACPR is similar to ACCC or TS conductor in design.
+See the section on Brazil below for more information about ACPR conductor.
+Elia also installed an additional 71 miles of advanced conductors between 2017 and 2022, including a river crossing that used specialized ZTACSR, a type of ACSR that uses a high-temperature aluminum alloy.